 Julie’s seizures were partially controlled with medication until puberty.
 We tried a dozen medications, sometimes up to four at a time, without improvement.
 I pushed to try every new drug combination, and became angry when others wanted to give up.
-My husband Jim, a physician, understood that after two or three failures, drugs were unlikely to help, and Julie was at increased risk of status epilepticus (nonstop seizing).
+My husband, Jim, a physician, understood that after two or three failures, drugs were unlikely to help, and Julie was at increased risk of status epilepticus (nonstop seizing).
 I didn’t realize that Julie could die from the seizures, or that frequent seizures would affect her cognitive abilities.
 We had never heard of SUDEP (Sudden Unexplained Death from Epilepsy) at that time.

 Eventually, surgery was our only option.
-At 14, Julie underwent her first surgery, a left temporal lobectomy.
+In 1999, at age 14, Julie underwent her first surgery, a left temporal lobectomy.
 Within five months, her seizures returned, just as she was starting high school.
 She attended school as best she could, sitting in a wheelchair with a nurse beside her at all times.
 I sat outside the classroom in the hallway.
 After one or two classes, I would take her home where she would sleep and have seizures the rest of the day.
 She lost 40 pounds, due to medication side effects, and was disappearing from us… physically and cognitively.

-Further testing revealed that Julie had diffuse cortical malformation of the left side of her brain, and so a different type of surgery was suggested–a functional hemispherectomy, which would disconnect her malformed left hemisphere from the rest of her brain.
+Further testing revealed that Julie had a diffuse cortical malformation of the left side of her brain, and so a different type of surgery was suggested–a functional hemispherectomy, which would disconnect her malformed left hemisphere from the rest of her brain.
 This procedure would hopefully prevent the spread of the seizures.
 The price was high.
 We were told she would lose the function of her right arm and hand, and the entire right side of her body would be weakened.